James-VT/MS2_Gloucestershire_Battlefields/README.md

 # Technologies used

-## Languages:
+* Languages:
     * [HTML5](https://en.wikipedia.org/wiki/HTML5) was used for the content and structure of the site.
     * [CSS3](https://en.wikipedia.org/wiki/CSS#CSS_3) was used for the styling of the site.
     * [JavaScript](https://en.wikipedia.org/wiki/JavaScript) was used for the interactivity of the site.

-## Balsamiq
+* Balsamiq
-Balsamiq was used to create the wireframes for this project.
+    * Balsamiq was used to create the wireframes for this project.
 [Balsamiq](https://balsamiq.com/)

-## Bootstrap
+* Bootstrap
-Bootstrap 5 was used for some HTML component templates and CSS styling.
+    * Bootstrap 5 was used for some HTML component templates and CSS styling.
 [Bootstrap 5.](https://getbootstrap.com/docs/5.0/getting-started/introduction/)

-## Git
+* Git
-Git was used for version control and saving work in the repository, using the GitPod extension in Google Chrome to commit to GitHub.
+    * Git was used for version control and saving work in the repository, using the GitPod extension in Google Chrome to commit to GitHub.
 [Git](https://git-scm.com/)

-## Google Chrome
+* Google Chrome
-This project was created in the Google Chrome browser, and as such Chrome was used as the default testing browser.
+    * This project was created in the Google Chrome browser, and as such Chrome was used as the default testing browser.
 [Chrome](https://www.google.com/intl/en_uk/chrome/)

-## Google Fonts
+* Google Fonts
-The fonts for the site were imported from Google Fonts.
+    * The fonts for the site were imported from Google Fonts.
 [Google Fonts](https://fonts.google.com/)

-## FontAwesome
+* FontAwesome
-The icons for social media links were taken from FontAwesome.
+    * The icons for social media links were taken from FontAwesome.
 [FontAwesome](https://fontawesome.com/)

-## Coolors
+* Coolors
-The colour palette for this site was chosen using Coolors.
+    * The colour palette for this site was chosen using Coolors.
 [Coolors](https://coolors.co/)

-## JQuery
+* JQuery
-JQuery is used in this project via CDN to provide the option of simplifying JavaScript code.
+    * JQuery is used in this project via CDN to provide the option of simplifying JavaScript code.
 [JQuery](https://jquery.com/download/#using-jquery-with-a-cdn)

-## GeoHack
+* GeoHack
-GeoHack is a service I've used via Wikipedia to source the coordinates for the battlefields in order to place the map markers correctly.
+    * GeoHack is a service I've used via Wikipedia to source the coordinates for the battlefields in order to place the map markers correctly.
 [GeoHack](https://geohack.toolforge.org/)

-## JSHint
+* JSHint
-JSHint is a free JavaScript testing programme, used to look for errors in the sites various JS files.
+    * JSHint is a free JavaScript testing programme, used to look for errors in the sites various JS files.
 [JSHint](https://jshint.com/)

-## favicon
+* Favicon
-Favicon was used to create the icon for this site. [favicon](https://favicon.io/favicon-generator/)
+    * Favicon was used to create the icon for this site. [favicon](https://favicon.io/favicon-generator/)

 # Credits